nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     2) "2097152"
     ```

-18. Similarly, check that `maxmemory-policy` has also been updated:
+17. Check that `maxmemory-policy` has also been updated:

     ```shell
     127.0.0.1:6379> CONFIG GET maxmemory-policy